nsb700/association-mining-webapp/readme.md

 ```commandline
 docker run -p 8080:80 <repository_name_from_dockerhub>:0.0.1
 ```
 This tells docker to run the container image locally.
-Here we are telling this command to port forward command from our localhost at port 8080 to port 80 of the container.
+Here we are telling this command to port forward HTTP request from our localhost at port 8080 to port 80 of the container.
 Go to the browser and enter this URL: http://localhost:8080/associations/diagnosis_code/M19.041 Output is something like this -